eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

     - Run Codewind locally to develop an Appsody style project.
     - The image registry for the Appsody stack requires credentials.
 If you do not develop any Codewind style projects, and you use an image registry that does not require credentials, you do not need to specify an image registry.
 2\.
-If you do need to add a container registry, start and run Che.
+If you do need to add an image registry, start and run Che.

-## Adding a container registry in Codewind
+## Adding an image registry in Codewind
-After Che is started and running, add the container registry to be used with Codewind.
+After Che is started and running, add the image registry to be used with Codewind.
 1. From the Codewind Project Explorer view, right-click **Projects** and select **Image Registry Manager**.
 2. From the **Image Registry Manager**, click **Add New**.
 3. Enter the following information to add the registry: